msvivianso/wwc-basic-blog/README.md

 #### 0.2 First time git setup

-Before we get started, let's set up our git identity.
+Now that git is properly installed, let's set up our git identity.
 We can set our user name and e-mail using the following two commands:

 ```bash
 $ git config --global user.name "Amber Houle"